 Building on this, the General Assembly of the United Nations in 2012 for the first time agreed on a common understanding on human security, which was laid down in General Assembly resolution 66/290 (adopted on 10 September 2012 by consensus).

 In the past, the Human Security Network has urged states to accede to the Anti-Personnel Mine Convention and the International Criminal Court, and has focused on the control of small arms and light weapons.
 More recent activities of the Network have concentrated on the promotion of women, peace and security, the protection of children in armed conflict, the respect for international human rights and humanitarian law, as well as a continued dialogue among UN member states on the concept of human security and its added value in the work of the United Nations.

-The last time that Austria chaired the Network was in 2002/2003.
-During this time it focused in particular on human rights education as a basic prerequisite for human security.
-To this end ETC Graz elaborated a manual on human rights education entitled “Understanding Human Rights” on behalf of the then Federal Ministry for Foreign Affairs, which has been translated into 15 languages.
+During the time Austria chaired the Network in 2002/2003 particular focus was put on human rights education as a basic prerequisite for human security.
+To this end ETC Graz elaborated a manual on human rights education entitled “Understanding Human Rights” on behalf of the then Federal Ministry for Foreign Affairs, which has been translated into 17 languages.

 The last time that Austria chaired the network was in 2013/14.